Adler Planetarium: Research

 Originally founded as the Webster Institute for the History of Astronomy, the Collections department cares for, studies, and interprets the planetarium collections.
 Since the opening of the Adler, the collection has grown to approximately 8,000 objects, books, works on paper, archival collections, paintings, and photographs.
 The Adler hosts archives from Derek J. de Solla Price, Michael J. Crowe, and Jim Lovell, as well as the largest collection of historic scientific instruments in the Western Hemisphere.

 The Space Visualization Laboratory (SVL) was inaugurated in 2007 to virtually explore the Universe.

 The Adler Citizen Science Department is also the U.S. headquarters of The Zooniverse, a citizen science platform and a global collaboration across several institutions that design and build citizen science projects.
 As of early 2014, the Zooniverse has engaged more than 1.1 million online volunteers as active scientists by discovering planets, mapping the surface of Mars, and detecting solar flares.

 Far Horizons is the Adler's high-altitude balloon program.
 Participants design, build, and launch experiments flown to heights above 100000 ft on high-altitude balloons.
 The program offers real-world opportunities for students and the community to participate in science, mathematics, physics, and engineering challenges.

 Opened in 1977, the Doane Observatory is the largest aperture telescope available to the public in the Chicago area.
 With its 20 in diameter mirror, the Doane can gather over 5,000 times more light than an unaided human eye, allowing guests to see celestial objects like the Moon, planets, stars, and galaxies that are trillions of kilometers, if not many light years, away.
 The original telescope, a 16 in Cassegrain reflecting telescope built by the Adler optical and machine shop staff, was retired in 1987 and replaced with the current telescope.

 In 2013, the Adler Planetarium undertook the first major renovation of the Doane Observatory.
 Completed in 2015, renovations included the addition of an indoor classroom, a restroom, accessible entry ramps, and telescope and technology upgrades.

 The Adler Planetarium is a member institution of the Large Synoptic Survey Telescope project.

 Theaters

-The Adler Planetarium features three domed theaters.
+The Adler Planetarium features two domed theaters, and one standard theater.
 The largest, the Grainger Sky Theater, has a dome that measures 21 m in diameter.
-In 2008, when funding for an advanced projection system was being debated in Congress, politician John McCain infamously characterized the upgrade as a new "overhead projector".
+In 2008, when funding for an advanced projection system was being debated in Congress, politician John McCain characterized the upgrade as a new "overhead projector".